Beneficiary Onboarding Module

 • creditCardModuleConfig

-For a full list of available properties for each module, please see their individual documentation pages.
+For a full list of properties for each module, please see their individual documentation pages.

 Full Example